b3-exmo/b3-exmo.github.io/docs/Critical thinking/Falsifiability.md

 — *[History, 1838–1856, volume B-1](https://www.josephsmithpapers.org/paper-summary/history-1838-1856-volume-b-1-1-september-1834-2-november-1838/18)*, [1 September 1834–2 November 1838], p.
 564

 Well...
 1835 + 56 = 1891.
 That year has come and gone.
-It'd be odd if any [church leader after 1891](https://www.churchofjesuschrist.org/search?facet=general-conference&lang=eng&query=second+coming&page=1) was [hyping up how we need to prepare for it](https://www.churchofjesuschrist.org/study/general-conference/topics/second-coming?lang=eng) in the non-specific future.
+It'd be odd if any [church leader after 1891](https://www.churchofjesuschrist.org/search?facet=general-conference&lang=eng&query=second+coming&page=1) were to [hype up how we need to prepare for it](https://www.churchofjesuschrist.org/study/general-conference/topics/second-coming?lang=eng) in the non-specific future.
 After all, [no one knows](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/49?lang=eng&id=p7#p7) when it will be!